 For more about the publication and the background behind the decision to embark on this venture, click here.

-Simon Hughes (The Analyst) has sent us information about an initiative to create a virtual cricket club which will broadcast live streamed interviews with cricket personalities every
+Simon Hughes (The Analyst) has sent us information about an offer for

-Click here for the latest email with more details.
+Click here for Simon's latest email with more details.

 For those of you that enjoy the Zoom-style of meetings, The Cricket Society are hosting a series of these.
 It is open to Cricket Society members, but you must register first.